 In June, 2019, the Accelerator team met for a week-long research trip in Shapira.
 Together, the Municipality, Tel Aviv University, and Columbia University partners documented urban design conditions, met with neighborhood leaders, and took measurements of heat in the neighborhood.

-Yisra'el mi-Salant
+Thermal camera on Yisra'el mi-Salant

 Fixed weather station on Mesilat Yesharim